kennyHuang1110/kennyHuang1110/README.md

 - 🪐 I'm enthusiastically pursuing the learning of new technologies.

+- 🏐🏊🏸  I am a volleyball player who is also passionate about fitness, swimming, and badminton.

 - :speech_balloon: I'm highly interested in ESG,  DevOps and operations, as well as cybersecurity.

 - :mailbox: Feel free to reach out to me through the provided link